1. About this guidance

 2. Summary of key risks

 - Without confidence in the underlying platform, applications cannot add extra security.
-If a device is compromised by malware then the protection offered by the GFE client and GD-secured applications can be circumvented and sensitive information would be accessible.
+If a device is compromised by malware then the protection offered by Good-enabled applications could be circumvented and sensitive information would be accessible.
 For this reason it is important to ensure that appropriate protection is provided to the device as a whole, as well as to applications.
-In order to adequately protect OFFICIAL information, organisations should follow the guidance provided in this document and the EUD Platform Security Guidance.

-- All network data transferred from the GFE client and GD-secured applications and the enterprise is routed via the Good Network Operations Centres (NOCs), located in the United States.
-Although user data is encrypted such that it is not accessible to the NOC, metadata about the enterprise is.
-An adversary with access to the NOC would be able to discover:
+- Apart from Direct Connect traffic, network data transferred from Good-enabled applications is routed via the Good Network Operations Centres (NOCs) located in the United States.
+User data is encrypted such that it is not accessible to the NOC even with priviliged network access.
+However some metadata about the organisation is accessible which would permit attackers with privileged network access to discover:

 - GFE-registered users’ email addresses

-- which devices are registered to an enterprise
+- which organisation a device is registered to

-- what Good-enabled applications (the GFE client and GD-secured applications) are installed on devices
+- which Good-enabled applications are installed on devices

-- the enterprise domain name(s) that the GMC, GMM, GC and GP servers are connected to
+- the Active Directory domain name(s) that the GMC, GMM, GC and GP servers are connected to

 - The GFE client is contained within a single sandbox; there is no isolation between internal components (such as the email client and web browser).
 An adversary who is able to exploit a vulnerability in one component would be able to access all data stored within the GFE client.
 When using the GFE client as the Authentication Delegate (for single sign on) this would also include the encryption keys for GD-secured applications.

-Good for Enterprise and Good Dynamics are solutions that consist of several components.
-Although advice for the installation and configuration of GFE and GD is available from Good Technology, this section discusses how an organisation can align this with both the EUD Platform Security Guidance and the Walled Garden Architectural Pattern (available from the CESG IA Policy Portfolio).
+Good for Enterprise and Good Dynamics consist of several components.
+Installation and configuration guidance for GFE and GD is available from Good Technology.
+This section discusses how an organisation can align this with both the EUD Platform Security Guidance and the Walled Garden Architectural Pattern (which eligible organisations can obtain from CESG).

 3.1 Good for Enterprise components